streannsdk/streann-inside-ads-sdk-android/README.md

         override fun insideAdVolumeChanged(level: Int) { }
       })

-   - screen - enter the screen where you wish to load the ad (ex.
-Login, Splash screen, etc.)
+   - screen - enter one of the following screens: Splash, Login, Register, Video Player or Main
    - isAdMuted - choose if you want your ad to be muted or not (optional parameter, default value: false)
    - InsideAdCallback - implement our interface to receive events from the ads' progress
   ```